PlasticRanger

 Engaging Read – 7 Best UV Resistant Plastics For Outdoor Applications

 PETG, also known as polyethylene terephthalate glycol, is a clear copolymer and thermoplastic with very good impact resistance, excellent durability, moldability, and chemical resistance.
-It’s a more profound variation of PET (Polyethylene terephthalate) with low molding temperatures making it extremely easy to mold, heat bent, and vacuum formed into various geometries.
+It’s a more profound variation of PET (Polyethylene terephthalate) with low molding temperatures making it extremely easy to mold, heat bent, and vacuum form into various geometries.

 Below are the general properties of PETG: